🔎Format comparison

 That is the simplest way to think about it.

 Would You Rather is less likely to fall flat because it removes more friction.
+Every answer is equally valid, so nobody can fail.
 Trivia can create a bigger reaction, but only if the room is ready for slightly more structure.

 A simple decision rule for hosts